ramar-work/briggs/README.md

 &lt;h2&gt;inventory description&lt;/h2&gt;
 </pre>

+### Conversion to SQL

-Let's say we've been tasked with saving this data to a sqlite database of some sort.
+Now, let's say we've been tasked with saving this data to a sqlite database of some sort.
 Assuming we're using something like sqlite, this should be a fairly trivial operation.